Joint support ship project

 Technical information

-Protecteur-class Auxiliary Oiler Replenishment (AOR) vessels
+Protecteur-class Auxiliary Oiler Replenishment vessels

 The purpose of an Auxiliary Oiler Replenishment (AOR) vessel is to re-supply deployed ships at sea.
-It greatly increases the effectiveness and flexibility of a Navy, as it allows them to remain at sea for longer periods.
+This capability greatly increases the effectiveness and flexibility of a Navy, as it allows them to remain at sea for longer periods.
 It can also apply when those assets are engaged, over an extended period of time, in surveillance of Canada’s extensive coastlines and sovereign waters.

-• modern medical and dental care facilities, including an operating room;
+- modern medical and dental care facilities, including an operating room

-• repair facilities and expertise to keep helicopters and other equipment functioning, as well as basic self-defence functions.
+- repair facilities and expertise to keep helicopters and other equipment functioning, as well as basic self-defence functions

 Project costs